 One team spends their days focused wholly on the work they need to get done on their computers.
-Each member of the team is individually accountable for the tasks they're assigned and collaboration is not encouraged.
-Their work space is quiet.
-Meetings are often "efficient" with minimal participation and the team usually eats at their desk while working.
+Each team member is individually accountable for their assigned tasks, and collaboration is not encouraged.
+Their workspace is quiet.
+Meetings are often "efficient" with minimal participation, and the team usually eats at their desk while working.

-The other team, however, encourages collaboration and their work space is often filled with laughter and, maybe, an errant nerf dart.
-Feedback is open and honest, and met with encouragement and appreciation as the team marches together toward their goals.
-Lunch, coffee, birthdays, and Fridays are great reasons to get together out of the office.
+The other team, however, encourages collaboration, and their workspace is often filled with laughter and, maybe, an errant nerf dart.
+Feedback is open, honest, and is met with encouragement and appreciation as the team marches toward its goals.
+Lunch, coffee, birthdays, and Fridays are great reasons to get out of the office together.

-Which team do you think is able to better balance honesty and politeness during a conflict?
+Which team do you think can better balance honesty and politeness during a conflict?
 Which team is showcasing a higher level of caring personally and challenging directly?

 Through transparency, openness, and an investment in each individual on the team, the second team is demonstrating a balance between caring and challenging that helps teams share their ideas openly and safely.

-It is your moment, you stand in front of your colleagues and tell them the great news.
+It is your moment.
+You stand in front of your colleagues and tell them the great news.
 Your KPI has grown over 30000%!
-Wow! 🤩🤩 That is an amazing amount of growth.
-But before we pop that champaign, what does that number mean?
+Wow! 🤩🤩 That is a fantastic amount of growth.
+But before we pop that champagne, what does that number mean?
 How does that change impact your team?
 The company?
-What corners did you cut to get there?
+Did you cut corners to get there?

 When the team feels they must show improvement and progress at all times, honesty and a focus on quality often fly out the window.
-When team members feel that pressure to “grin and bear it”, then there is no encouragement to provide feedback, openly discuss issues, or even remain creative.
+When team members feel that pressure to “grin and bear it,” there is no encouragement to provide feedback, openly discuss issues, or even remain creative.